Alvin Baltrop: Early life

-Baltrop was born in 1948 in the Bronx.
+Baltrop was born in 1948 at the old Lincoln Hospital in the Bronx.
 He discovered his love of photography in junior high school, learning different techniques from older photographers in his neighborhood and teaching himself to develop photos.

 Career

-Baltrop enlisted in the Navy as a medic during the Vietnam War and continued taking photos, mainly of his friends in sexually provocative poses.
+Baltrop enlisted in the Navy in 1969 as a medic during the Vietnam War and continued taking photos, mainly of his friends in sexually provocative poses.
 He built his own developing lab in the sick bay, using medic trays for developing trays.
 After his time in the Navy, Baltrop worked odd jobs as a street vendor, a jewelry designer, a printer, and a cab driver.
 In 1973, Baltrop enrolled in the School of Visual Arts, where he studied until 1975.
 Because he wanted to spend more time taking photos at the Hudson River piers, he quit his job as a cab driver to become a self-employed mover.
 He would park his van at the piers for days at a time, living out of his van to take pictures.

 From 1975 through 1986, Baltrop took photographs of the West Side piers, where he was a well-known member of the community.
-Baltrop knew every person he photographed, and people often volunteered to be photographed.
+He knew every person that he photographed, and people often volunteered to be his subjects.
 Younger boys and men at the piers often confided in him about their sexual orientation, their relationships with their families, their housing status, and their work.
 The piers saw cruising, anonymous sex, and occasional art interventions.
 His photographs not only captured human personalities, but also the aesthetics of the dilapidated piers.

 Baltrop captured the gay cruising spots and hookup culture that existed in New York City before the AIDS epidemic.
 His life work is a snapshot of gay, African-American, and New York City history.

 Baltrop struggled to make his way in the art world, facing racism from the white gay art world.
 Gay curators often rejected his work, accused him of stealing it, or stole his work themselves.

 Late in the 1990s, New York City artist John Drury, who knew Baltrop from their shared neighborhood—Drury living on Third Street with his wife, and Baltrop on Second Street, in lower Manhattan—befriended the artist and recognized the photographer's unique abilities, nominating him for a Louis Comfort Tiffany Foundation Award for the Arts.
 Baltrop had few exhibits in his lifetime; his work gained international fame only after his death.